 Welcome to 3QR!
-We’re preparing to publish our final issue, a print anthology, 3QTrue, highlighting the past several years of The Three Quarter Review.
-Due out in 2021.
-Our submission period is closed.
+We’re preparing to publish our final issue, a print anthology, 3QTrue, highlighting nearly 10 years of The Three Quarter Review.
+Now due out in 2023.
+Our submissions are now closed.
 In the pandemic Before Times, we considered a select number of new poetry or prose to wrap up our literary experiment in three-quarter true storytelling.
-The journal site will remain available, and plans are to offer anthology info and other timely features.
+The journal site will remain available for reading or teaching purposes.
 Thanks so much for reading, and stay tuned!

 The reading period for the anthology and online wrap-up issue closed on Feb.
 1 2019.
 (For archival purposes, See prior submission guidelines and other info below).